HDFGroup/h5pyd/docs/high/dataset.rst

         ...     print("dataset inaccessible")
         dataset inaccessible

+    .. method:: flush()

+        Force any pending persist updates to to be sent to the server.

     .. method:: read_direct(array, source_sel=None, dest_sel=None)

         Read from an HDF5 dataset directly into a NumPy array, which can avoid making an intermediate copy as happens with slicing.
 The destination array must be C-contiguous and writable, and must have a datatype to which the source data may be cast.
-Data type conversion will be carried out on the fly by HDF5.
+Data type conversion will be carried out on the fly.

         `source_sel` and `dest_sel` indicate the range of points in the dataset and destination array respectively.
 Use the output of